fabSchneider/FabSave/README.md

     private void OnDisable()
     {
         // Unsubscribe to OnLoad and OnSave callbacks
-        // when the behaviour is disanled so it won't
+        // when the behaviour is disabled so it won't
         // be saved if it is inactive.
         SaveObject saveObject = GetComponent<SaveObject>();
         saveObject.OnSave -= OnSave;